alimo7amed93/webhook-tester-mcp/README.md

 A powerful and modular FastMCP server for interacting with webhook-test.com, designed to automate and manage Webhook tokens (URLs), inspect incoming requests, and perform analytics — all without writing custom API integrations.

-Built with the FastMCP framework to expose modular tools and resources, this project enables webhook observability, automated testing via Claude.
+Built with the FastMCP framework to expose modular tools and resources, this project enables webhook observability and management.

 ## 🛎️ Webhooks 101